koompi/koompi-apprenticeship-program/Capstone_Projects/README.md

 ## Tips for Success

-### Do's
+**Do:**

- Start with a clear plan
+- Start with a clear plan
- Build incrementally (MVP first)
+- Build incrementally (MVP first)
- Commit frequently to Git
+- Commit frequently to Git
- Ask for help when stuck
+- Ask for help when stuck
- Test on multiple devices
+- Test on multiple devices
- Get user feedback
+- Get user feedback
- Document as you go
+- Document as you go

-### Don'ts
+**Don't:**

- Overscope your project
+- Overscope your project
- Wait until the last minute
+- Wait until the last minute
- Skip documentation
+- Skip documentation
- Copy code without understanding
+- Copy code without understanding
- Ignore responsive design
+- Ignore responsive design
- Submit unfinished work
+- Submit unfinished work

 ---